Career, Executive, Leadership and Development Coaching

 All millennials want to work for eco-friendly startups, right?

 Actually, a recent study found quite the opposite.
 Hanover Research asked millennials which companies they would like to work for most and was surprised to see the top 200 list included organizations like ExxonMobil, Dow, Chemical, and Goldman Sachs.
 Additionally, careers in the military and government sectors also made the list.

 What can these findings mean for recruiting millennials?

 According to an SHRM article by Dana Wilkie, millennials still find value in working for recognizable organizations who have established a reputation for career development opportunities even if they do not directly align with their values.

-By understanding what Millennials value both on a personal and professional level, companies are better equipped to showcase what their company offer.
-There is no doubt that the Millennial generation is motivated differently from previous generations, however, many of their career aspirations are still rooted in the well-known organizations they grew up with.
+By understanding what millennials value both on a personal and professional level, companies are better equipped to showcase what their company can offer.
+There is no doubt that the millennial generation is motivated differently than previous generations.
+However, many of their career aspirations are still rooted in the reputable organizations they grew up with.

-If you need assistance in your recruiting efforts, or would like more information on how to showcase your organization to attract top talent, contact HSG today.
+If you need assistance in your recruiting efforts or would like more information on how to showcase your organization to attract top talent, contact HSG today.